Castleguard Cave

 Castleguard Cave is a limestone cave located at the north end of Banff National Park in the Rocky Mountains of Alberta, Canada.
-With 21,311 m of surveyed passages (as of 2007), it is Canada's longest cave, and its fifth deepest at 388 m.
+With 21,311 m of surveyed passages (as of 2024), it is Canada's second longest cave, and its tenth deepest at 388 m.
 Castleguard Cave ascends gently from its entrance and terminates beneath the Columbia Icefield.

 General information

 Castleguard Cave is modest in size compared to other great caves of the world, but nevertheless is well known amongst cavers and speleologists internationally.
 It is the subject of a film and a coffee-table book, and is mentioned in most cave reference books in print.

 This attention is due in part to its magnificent, remote mountain setting.
 Its location within a protected area in a national park prohibits motorized ground access, and the risk of flooding in its entrance has limited most explorations to mid or late winter, so cavers must access it via a 20 km ski with towed sleds, or by helicopter.
 This feeling of remoteness is compounded by the cave's linear layout and its single entrance.
 The classic trip, from the entrance to the Ice Plug by the shortest route, traverses 9 km of cave passage.
 Cavers often are underground for four or five days, staying at two underground camps.

 Most northern caves are not well decorated with cave formations, but Castleguard Cave has some sections with good flowstone and stalactites, and is known for its nest of exceedingly rare cubic cave pearls and extensive displays of flagged soda straws.
 The back passages of Castleguard Cave are the only ones in the world that end in plugs of glacial ice pushed into the cave from the sole of a surface icefield.

 It has been suggested that the cave was a refuge for the isopods and other life found in its pools during periods of glaciation.
 One unique species, the amphipod Stygobromus canadensis, was identified in 1977.